2014 MEAC women's basketball tournament

 The 2014 Mid-Eastern Athletic Conference women's basketball tournament took place March 10–15, 2014, at the Norfolk Scope in Norfolk, Virginia.
-2014 will be the second year in Norfolk after the last eight years in Winston-Salem, North Carolina.
-First round games will be played March 10 and March 11, with the quarterfinal games played on March 12 and 13.
-The semifinals will be held March 14, with the championship game on March 15.
+2014 was the second year in Norfolk after the last eight years in Winston-Salem, North Carolina.
+First round games were played March 10 and March 11, with the quarterfinal games played on March 12 and 13.
+The semifinals were held March 14, with the championship game on March 15.